Baul: History

 The origin of Bauls is not known exactly, but the word "Baul" has appeared in Bengali texts as old as the 15th century.
 The word is found in the Chaitanya Bhagavata of Vrindavana Dasa Thakura as well as in the Chaitanya Charitamrita of Krishnadasa Kaviraja.
 Some scholars maintain that it is not clear when the word took its sectarian significance, as opposed to being a synonym for the word madcap, agitated.
 Bauls are a part of the culture of rural Bengal.
 Many attempts have been made to ascertain the origin of Bauls but there is wide disagreement among scholars.
 But they agree that no founders have been acknowledged either by Bauls themselves or others.
 Bauls are divided into several named groups, each following a named Hindu or Muslim guru.
 Besides, there are other communities who later identified or affiliated themselves with Bauls, like Darbesi, Nera and two sub-sects of Kartabhajas — Aul and Sai.
 The Bauls themselves attribute their lack of historical records to their reluctance to leave traces behind.
 Dr. Jeanne Openshaw writes that the music of the Bauls appears to have been passed down entirely in oral form until the end of the 19th century, when it was first transcribed by outside observers.

 There are two classes of Bauls: ascetic Bauls who reject family life and Bauls who live with their families.
 Ascetic Bauls renounce family life and society and survive on alms.
 They have no fixed dwelling place, but move from one akhda to another.
 Bangladeshi men wear white lungis and long, white tunics; women wear white saris.
 They carry jholas, shoulder bags for alms.
 They do not beget or rear children.
 They are treated as jyante mara.
 Women dedicated to the service of ascetics, are known as sevadasis "service slaves".
 A male Baul can have one sevadasi, who is associated with him in the act of devotion.
 Until 1976 the district of Kushtia had 252 ascetic Bauls.
 In 1982-83 the number rose to 905; in 2000, they numbered about 5000.

 Those who choose family life, live with their spouse, children and relations in a secluded part of a village.
 They do not mix freely with other members of the community.
 Unlike ascetic Bauls, their rituals are less strict.
 In order to become Bauls, they recite some mystic verses and observe certain rituals.

-The bauls of eastern India dress colourfully in orange and red and have a somewhat different way of getting together.
+The bauls from India dress colourfully in orange and red and have a somewhat different way of getting together.
+In Bangladesh, Bauls mostly dress in white which symbolises purity.
 There is a big yearly gathering called Jaydeb Mela, taking place in Januari in Kenduli, near Bolpur, which attract bauls and followers in large numbers.